saitnyalcin/react-redux-enzyme/README.md

-## React, Redux and Enzyme testing applicatio
+## React, Redux and Enzyme testing application

 Within this application, we will be including the following implementation and how to test them: